-Just steps from Piedmont Avenue, Oakmont gives you easy access to this vibrant Oakland neighborhood, with its popular restaurants, cafes, grocery stores, theaters, eclectic shops and popular Third Thursday Piedmont Avenue Stroll.
+Just steps from Piedmont Avenue, Oakmont gives you easy access to this vibrant Oakland neighborhood, with its popular restaurants, cafes, grocery stores, theaters, and eclectic shops.

 Not far off by foot, bike or bus, College, Grand and Lakeshore Avenues and beautiful Lake Merritt provide even more options to explore.
 And should you need to commute, the express bus to San Francisco leaves right from your corner.
 The MacArthur and Rockridge BART stations are each just a mile away in different directions.

 Downtown Oakland, with its Uptown District, offers some of the hippest and most talked-about dining and nightlife in the Bay Area.
 Don’t miss the popular “First Fridays Art Stroll.”

 And for a bit of peace or recreation, simply stroll, jog, or walk your dog through the gates of the historic Frederick Law Olmstead’s Mountain View and St. Mary’s cemeteries at the end of the block.
 You’ll be surrounded by green space and enjoy some of the best views in the Bay Area from the top of the hill.